jstrydom/portfolio/README.md

 ### Healthcare Claims Fraud
 Add nbviewer link
 Add description of project
-Add data source
+Data can be found on [Kaggle](https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis).

 ### Transaction Flagging System for Fraudulent Transactions Exceeding €1000
-<a href="https://github.com/jstrydom/portfolio/blob/main/Fraud%20Detection%20Report%20Jan%20Strydom%20.pdf" target="_blank">report</a> <br
+<a href="https://github.com/jstrydom/portfolio/blob/main/Fraud%20Detection%20Report%20Jan%20Strydom%20.pdf" target="_blank">report</a> <br>
 This project explores the development of a system to flag fraudulent transactions over €1000.
 Utilizing a dataset of credit card transactions, various data mining techniques were applied to identify key variables that indicate fraudulent activity.
 The focus is on selecting simple, linearly related variables suitable for a regulatory-compliant, logic-based flagging system.
 Data can be found on <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud" target="_blank">Kaggle</a>.